Christovis/Christovis.github.io/_essay/2021-01-20-blog-durham_research_methods.md

 -   with the idea that bias sits in data but not in the algorithm and that it can be avoided
 -   the impression that it is always the case, that more data is better and technology can fix itself

 One participant asked the difficult question that is gaining more attention in the AI community: is it possible to create a fair algorithm in an unfair world?
-As it remained unanswered, we shall ‘stay with the trouble’, continuing the confront the uncomfortable.
+As it remained unanswered, we shall ‘stay with the trouble’, continuing to confront the uncomfortable.